D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 This app will be installed on end users' computers.

 You need to ensure that he information stored in the SA is accessed in a secure way.
-You ask the developers to use SAS when accessing info on te SA.
+You ask the developers to use SAS when accessing info on the SA.
 Yo must make the required configurations on the SA to follow security best practices and enable access to the SA with immediate effect.